Habitats

 Intertidal Mudflat

 Intertidal mudflat is the transitional area between the marine and terrestrial environments with muddy substratum.
-The 5-hectare intertidal mudflat in the Park was built to replicate the tidally inundated mudflats in the Deep Bay area, and designed primarily to attract migratory birds, especially waders.
-The mudflat was equipped with sluice gates to control the tidal flow, hence to control the level of water in the mudflat.
-The water level can be kept low in the mudflat to provide feeding site for waterbirds during high tides at the Deep Bay.
+The 5-hectare mudflat in the Park was built to replicate the intertidal mudflats in the Deep Bay area.
+The mudflat was designed primarily to attract different types of waders, especially passage migrants and winter visitors.
+The same as other coastal environments, mudflat is also influenced by tides such that it is submerged by and emerged from tides.
+We therefore equip the mudflat in the Park with sluice gates to control the flow and ebb of tides, hence to control the water level within the mudflat.
+Even when the mudflats in the Deep Bay Area are flooded by high tide, the water level can be kept low at the mudflat in the Park to provide feeding site for a vast array of waterbirds.

 Reed Marshes

-The Reed Marshes in the Park include the reedbed filter at the freshwater marshes and a dense stretch of reeds growing along the Wildside Walk.
-The reedbed filter, covering about 1 hectare of area, is built to treat the water taken from storm water runoff of Tin Shui Wai before it enters the freshwater wetland system of the Park.
-Reed marshes in the Park provide shelters and food for many kinds of organisms, including birds, amphibians, reptiles and insects.
+The reed marshes in the Park include the reedbed filter adjacent to the freshwater marshes, and the dense stretches of reeds growing along the sides of the Wildside Walk.
+The reedbed filter, covering about 1 hectare of area, comprises bricks, oyster shells and large areas of reeds.
+It is built mainly to filter the rainwater collected in the Tin Shui Wai district and provide purified freshwater for the freshwater marshes.
+Reed marshes also provide shelter and food for a number of animals such as birds, amphibians, reptiles and insects.

 Woodlands

-There are plantations of exotic trees existing on site prior to the development of the Park.
-In order to enrich the biodiversity, native trees and shrubs were selectively planted in the Park to form different types of woodland/shrub/grassland mosaic.
-Through careful planning and management, the woodlands are now shelters and home for many insects, birds and mammals.
+Exotic trees were planted as pioneer species prior to the development of the Park.
+In order to enrich the biodiversity, we selectively planted more native species in the Park to form different types of woodland/ shrubland/ grassland mosaics.
+Through careful planning and management, the woodlands become more mature and are now home for many insects, birds and mammals.

 Back To Top